-Ixsir, Altitudes White, 2015 is a golden blend of vines that are grown at an altitude of 1,000 meters above sea level.
-This simply allows the grapes to keep their great structure.
-This pairs perfectly with Branzino which is baked with rosemary, lemon, and garlic.
-Credit to Hubert de Bouard who is the winemaker behind this bottle.
+Ixsir, Altitudes White, 2015, is a golden blend of vines that are grown at an altitude of 1,000 meters above sea level.
+This simply allows the grapes to keep their exceptional structure.
+This pairs perfectly with the baked Branzino with rosemary, lemon, and garlic.
+Credit to Hubert de Bouard, who is the winemaker behind this bottle.

 Another possible pairing is with steaks or chops—like lamb chops with frizzled herbs.
 The firm tannins in these wines refresh the palate after each bite of meat.

 Château Ksara, Reserve du Couvent, 2013